Sneglium/Always-Greener/README.md

  - *Grassland Overhaul* (`awg.load_module_grassland`): Enable or disable the grassland biome overhaul.
  - *Grassland Sub-Biome: Marsh* (`awg.grassland_marsh`): Enable or disable the marsh sub-biome for grasslands.
 Depends on the grassland biome overhaul.

+### Mod Support

+#### More Trees!

+Basic support is provided for this mod, giving the new trees fluffy leaves if enabled.

 ## Licensing
 ```
 Always Greener (etcetera) (c) 2024 Hagatha (Sneglium)